PMelch/Android-Style-Optimizer/README.md

 a tool that runs various optimization steps on a set of android style xml files.

-    Usage: asop.py [options] res_folder
+    Usage: asop.py [options] res_folder <outfolder>

     Options:
       -h, --help            show this help message and exit -v, --verbose         if set, enables verbose output.
-      -o OUTFOLDER, --outfolder=OUTFOLDER
-                            if set, writes the generated files to the specified out folder. if no folder is specified, no output is generated.
+      -o, --overwrite       if set, writes the generated files to the specified out folder. if no folder is specified, no output is generated.

-    res_folder: is the folder where there are the values[-xxxx] folders.
+    res_folder: is the folder where there are the values[-xxxx] folders. outfolder (optional): if set, writes the generated files to the specified out folder. if no folder is specified, no output is generated.

 the optimizer tries to handle sitations where you have the same style defined in different